 The company must submit the information about appointing the director to the Companies Registry within 15 days after this task is completed.

-Residential address of the director
+- Residential address

 Resignation of a director